An $\mathrm{\textit{ab-initio}}$ effective solid state photoluminescence by frequency constraint of cluster calculation

 We have demonstrated an ab-initio method for calculating the photoluminescence spectrum of solid state emitters from cluster calculations.
 We have shown that finite size effects from cluster calculations appear as part of a low frequency peak in the Huang-Rhys spectrum.
-We have shown that a low frequency cutoff eliminates this finite size effect and recovers the solid state PL spectrum.
+We have shown that a low frequency cutoff recovers the solid state PL spectrum.
 Furthermore, we have demonstrated the first vibrationally resolved PL spectrum for a nanodiamond as well as the first spectrum utilising TD-DFT for excited state properties, which has fewer restrictions than $\Delta$-SCF.
-This method was demonstrated with NV$^{-}$ and found to match experiment up to loss of intensity from the ZPL to long wavelengths.
-The versatility of this method presents an alternate way to calculate the photoluminescence spectrum and marks a step forward in understanding and predicting solid-state single photon emitter properties.
+This method was demonstrated with NV$^{-}$ and found to match experimental PL peaks but loses intensity from the ZPL to long wavelengths.
+A more general approach to predict the value of the cutoff will require future work involving comparisons across multiple defects.